 1. Sign up to the platform

 The easiest way to get virtual friend jobs is by signing up to an online friends site or application.
-Filling in your information helps to match you with people who share similar interests.
+Filling in your info helps match you with people with similar interests.
 It also ensures you’re both in a similar time zone.

-This is a key step in the process, and you must fill out all of your information accurately.
-If you don’t, you could end up matched with someone you don’t get along with or who has a 12 hour time difference.
+This is a key step in the process, and you must fill out all of your info accurately.
+If you don’t, you could end up matched with someone you don’t get along with or who has a 12-hour time difference.
 That friendship wouldn’t last long!